On Tuesday, the 3rd of April, I was doing math in my…

 Do You Need Separate Sitemaps For Content And Images?

-A Shopify sitemap default lets only one image per page be indexed.
+The default Shopify sitemap allows only one image per page to be indexed.

-It is not ideal if your store has many images you want to be searchable or images that search bots won’t find without a sitemap (for example, those loaded via the JavaScript code).
+It is not ideal if your store has many images you want to be searchable, or images that search bots won’t find without a sitemap (for example, those loaded via JavaScript).

 When you use Shopify’s Image Sitemap app, your images are saved in a separate file with up to 10,000 lines.